jmcruz1983/william-hill/README.md

 This project was coded and tested using macOSx.
 Therefore you need same to run it.

+Also is needed to have installed Chrome browser app (https://www.google.com/chrome/browser/desktop/)

 # Get the code

 Git: